ptmt/prism/README.md

 # Motivation

-I love checkins, though it seems Foursquare doesn't anymore.
+I love checkins even more than Foursquare.

 # Buzzwords